 Scholar-Bursary of up to $4,000 | Eligibility: Canada, Entering first year, USA

 The MacNeill Scholar-Bursary will be offered in the amount of $4000 to a student entering full-time study at Acadia, in any discipline, who has and maintains an average of 80%.
 The scholar-bursary will be renewable for four years, or until the student graduates, whichever comes first.

 The scholar-bursary is made available through the kindness and generosity of alumni H. Gordon MacNeill, BA '48 DCL '87 DD (Knox College) and Barbara MacLellan MacNeill BA '50.

 Award | Eligibility: Arts, Economics, Pursuing an Honours Research Project

 Established in 2019 by Ian MacNeily (’81), this award is designed to support the unique research work of Acadia’s most promising undergraduate Honours students in Economics.
-It will be awarded to a 3rd year Honours student in recognition of their research proposal for the BA Honours in Economics.
+It will be awarded during the summer prior to the final honours year in recognition of the recipient’s Economics thesis proposal.